Stability of Equilibrium Asset Pricing Models: A Necessary and Sufficient Condition: Introduction

 Our work is also connected to the literature on stochastic discount factor decompositions found in \cite{alvarez2005, hansen2009long, hansen2012dynamic, borovivcka2016misspecified, christensen2017nonparametric, qin2017long} and other recent studies.
 These decompositions are used to extract a permanent growth component and a martingale component from the stochastic discount process, with the rate in the permanent growth component being driven by the principal eigenvalue of the valuation operator associated with stochastic discount factor.

-We show that the log of this principal eigenvalue is equal to $\lL_M$ in our setting, using the local spectral radius result discussed above.
-Unlike to the literature on stochastic discount factor decompositions, which uses the permanent growth component to shed light on the structure of valuation for payoffs at alternative horizons, our concern is with existence and uniqueness of equilibria over infinite horizons.
-Thus, we extend the reach of the existing theory by mapping the permanent growth component to an exact necessary and sufficient condition for these properties.
-Through this process we also offer new ways to compute the permanent growth component via its connection to the exponent $\lL_M$.
+We show that the log of this principal eigenvalue is equal to $\lL_\Phi$ in our setting, using the local spectral radius result discussed above.

-On a technical level, there is some overlap between this paper and the analysis of existence of Epstein--Zin utilities contained in \cite{borovivcka2017spectral}.
-We use some common results local spectral radius methods and Monte Carlo methods.
-However, the topic is different and so are the essential functional equations.